On 3-dimensional complex Hom-Lie algebras: Hom-Lie algebras associated to degenerate products

 If $\det(\Theta - T_{33}1\!\!1_2) \neq 0$ then the linear map $\Theta - T_{33}1\!\!1_2$ is invertible.
 So, given $v \in \C^2$, there exists $u \in \mathbb{C}^2$, such that $\mp(\Theta - T_{33}1\!\!1_2)u + v=0$.

-We summarize our findings in the next proposition, providing a complete list of canonical forms for the linear maps $T \in \operatorname{HL}(\mu_{2}^{\prime\prime})$.
+We may now proceed to give a complete list of canonical forms for the linear maps $T \in \operatorname{HL}(\mu_{2}^{\prime\prime})$.
 They come out divided into two non-isomorphic families; those for which $\Theta$ can be brought to upper triangular form and those who cannot.
-The difference can be traced back to the fact $\Theta$ cannot be triangulated because there is an $\Lambda \in G$ that fixes it upon conjugation, which happens if and only if $T_{11}=T_{22}$ and $T_{12}=-T_{21}$, and as we have seen, this could not be the case if it was triangulable.

 \begin{Prop} {\sl Let $\{e_1,e_2,e_3\}$ be the basis of $\g$ with respect to which the degenerate product $\mu^{\prime\prime}_2$ is given by: